What are the qualifications of tutors offering IRS audit assignment help?

 An IRS audit is a yearly examination of financial records to ensure businesses are paying the correct taxes.
 Its main aim is to detect errors such as overestimating charitable donations or violating tax laws, though legitimate issues that require refunds may also surface during this process.
 Using accounting software, businesses can ensure they accurately report income and deductions in accordance with tax regulations.

-An office audit conducted by the IRS involves reviewing documents such as bank statements, contract documentation, invoices and travel logs as well as actual receipts used for expenses.
+An office audit conducted by the IRS involves reviewing Documents such as bank statements, contract documentation, invoices and travel logs as well as actual receipts used for expenses.
 A field audit, however, involves more extensive investigation with an agent visiting either your home, place of business (if you own it) or accountant’s office to examine your records in more depth.

 As field audits can be unpredictable and complex affairs, having a qualified tax attorney represent you during any such audit can save both time and money in the long run.